Everyone has a sexual self-image. A way of seeing themselves… sexually.

 There are other cultures that revere age and understand that sexuality is ageless.

-You know, when I got my sexy back a few years ago, I was in my early forties and by all accounts, past my “prime.”
+You know, when I got my sexy back a decade ago, I was in my early forties and by all accounts, past my “prime.”
 I regretted wasting all those years that I could have been a sex kitten.
 I felt that I had missed my opportunity to be sexy.